- 2 Kid-Friendly Lake Tahoe Resorts

 We would have never guessed it was spring in Lake Tahoe as we climbed out of the car on a May weekend.
 While the ski lifts were closed, plenty of winter snow lingered.
 As we gazed on these remnants of winter we tried to remember that the area has great things to do with kids, even when it’s not ski season.

 Things To Do With Kids

-On another day, we took 71-mile steamboat cruise around the lake aboard the M. S. Dixie II.
-We learned how the Lake was formed and about the marine life that lives in its blue water.
-My husband and I enjoyed close-up views of Emerald Bay.
-Exploring the boat and looking for wildlife over the side kept out 2YO reasonably happy for most of the way. but it was a longish ride for her.
-I think the trip is fine for kids 7 and up, who have longer attention spans and can better take in the educational content of the trip.
+I think the trip is fine for kids 7 and up, who have longer attention spans and can better take in the educational content.
 For parents with younger kids there are shorter boats rides that are probably a better fit.